 Flame retardants provide consumers with a critical layer of fire protection and can be vital to reducing the risks associated with fire.
-Today, flame retardants are typically used in four major areas: electronics and electrical devices, building and construction materials, furnishings and transportation.
+Today, flame retardants are typically used in four major areas: electronics, building and construction materials, furnishings and transportation.

 Electronics and Electrical Devices

 Flame retardants can enable modern electronic equipment, like televisions and computers, to meet fire safety standards and can be vital to the safety of hundreds of these products.

 Building and Construction Materials

 Flame retardants used in a variety of building and construction materials in homes, offices and public buildings, including schools and hospitals, can provide increased fire safety protection.

 The addition of flame retardants to the material fillings and fibers used in furnishings helps provide individuals with an extra layer of fire protection and can increase critical escape time in case of a fire.

 From airplanes to cars to trains, flame retardants can play a key role in protecting travelers from the devastation of fire.
 After the July 2013 Asiana Airline crash in San Francisco, for example, experts credited flame retardant materials with helping passengers survive the crash.
 As former FAA Director Steven Wallace told the New York Times, “Flame retardant materials inside the plane, including foil wrapping under the seats, most likely helped protect many passengers.”